Scissors. Paper. Wreck.

 Finding safe is getting harder and harder.
 Online smoke and mirrors makes it so much easier to conceal, hide, exaggerate, fake and – if the going gets tough – simply disappear altogether.
 It got me thinking about the importance of business integrity, and of communicating truthfully what you offer – and its value – to clients.

-A couple of days ago we published this great little podcast on pricing with Julia Bickerstaff and our Premium Members will find a terrific, shiny new Guide to Pricing Business Services in their member benefits area.
+We have published this great little podcast on pricing with Julia Bickerstaff and our Premium Members will find a terrific, Guide to Pricing Business Services in their member benefits area.
 And there’s more.
 Just read this fascinating thread in the forums about one soloist’s plan to revolutionise his fees.

 Yes, I’m all for pricing profitably; however, IMHO it’s greater honesty in what we’re capable of delivering that needs a major overhaul.